 Control C5 requires the BLZ of a corner site to be determined by the location of the building on the adjacent property that most resembles the orientation, frontage width and site layout of the subject site.
 The single storey dwelling at 53 Church Street has a front setback of 6.6m and rear setback of 14.4m.
-In this instance, the proposal varies the ground floor BLZ with front and rear setbacks of 3.2m, and seeks to establish a new first floor BLZ a. amenity to adjacent properties (i.e. sunlight, privacy, views) is protected and compliance with the solar access controls of this Development Control Plan is achieved;
+In this instance, the proposal varies the ground floor BLZ with front and rear setbacks of 3.2m, and seeks to establish a new first floor BLZ with front and rear setbacks of 3.2m.

-FRAZER TREET STREET Figure 6: Existing pattern of development.
+Figure 6: Existing pattern of development.
 The blue lines indicate ground floor BLZ.